wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  * Responsive Lightbox Contact Form (for Mail Icon)
  * Option for add to “Contact Form 7″ Shortcode into lightbox
  * Advance Feature For Choose To Pinterest Share Image
- * Option (OG Tags) for define facebook share content (image,content)
+ * Option for add to OG tags content(title,image,content)
- * Option for add to external social site official page URL for all social buttons
+ * Option for add to social site official page URL for all social buttons
- * Extra Buttons (Google Translate,Instagram, Whatsapp)
+ * Extra Buttons (Google Translate,Instagram,Whatsapp,Digg,Yummly,Vk, Buffer and Print)
  * Option for display to number of share (Twitter,Facebook,LinkedIn,StumbleUpon,Google Plus,Pinterest and Reddit)
+ * Option for change to any button image and their title,background colour and url (You can use any button as your own custom button)
+ * 4 Extra Custom Buttons
  * Faster support